Fiat Pininfarina Cabriolet: Second generation

 The 1200 and 1600 Coupés and Cabriolets continued to be built without major alterations until September 1963, when they received several updates.
 The grille, previously two segments, was now a wider, single piece, and the front bumpers lost their vertical elements.
 New, lower engine mounts meant a lower centre of gravity and allowed for a flatter bonnet, which had no (faux) air scoop anymore.
 Inside, the seats were renewed for more comfort and a better seating position.
 The ignition switch moved from the dashboard (left of the steering wheel) to the steering column (right of the steering wheel), in order to accommodate a steering lock.
 In 1961 the 1300/1500 saloon had been introduced.
 Therefore, the 1200 Cabriolet was now replaced by the 1500 (tipo 118H).
-It received the 1481 cc pushrod engine from the 1500 saloon, delivering 72 CV (80 SAE), and the car also benefitted from front disc brakes.
+It received the 1481 cc pushrod engine from the 1500 saloon, delivering 72 CV [80 SAE], and the car also benefitted from front disc brakes.
 It was now also available with Pininfarina's limited production coupé bodywork.
-The O.S.C.A. engined 1600 S, with a twin cam 1568 cc engine developing 90 CV (100 SAE), continued to be available albeit with the same new front end treatment as that of its new 1500 sibling.
+The O.S.C.A. engined 1600 S, with a twin cam 1568 cc engine developing 90 CV [100 SAE], continued to be available albeit with the same new front end treatment as that of its new 1500 sibling.
 It was called the Fiat 1600 S Coupé/Cabriolet (tipo 118SB) and can easily be recognized by its additional lamps at the outer corners of the grille.

 In early 1965, the four-speed transmission was replaced with a five-speed unit, while the brakes received servo assistance.
-The 1500 became the tipo 118K, along with a slight engine upgrade; the tipo 115 C.005 engine now produced 75 CV (83 SAE) at 5,400 rpm.
+The 1500 became the tipo 118K, along with a slight engine upgrade; the tipo 115C.005 engine now produced 75 CV [83 SAE] at 5,400 rpm.
 This last edition can be distinguished by the round emblem with laurel wreath in the grille, as Fiat started using it from that year for its sporting models.
 The range was replaced by the new 124 coupés and spiders in 1966, although the 1500 Coupé continued to be sold into 1967.